 - Student Housing and Dining Services will ensure living spaces in residence halls address physical distancing protocols and implement a multifaceted approach to minimize risk in dining halls.

-- UC Davis is establishing a rapid screening and testing program.
+- UC Davis has established a COVID-19 testing program.
 Students will be tested as part of the move-in process with Student Housing and Dining Services, and then should expect to be tested at least weekly throughout the quarter.
 After the pilot phase is complete, this saliva-based testing will be opened up to all students and employees working on the Davis campus.

 - Customers, colleagues and partners can find the operational status of various campus services on the Finance, Operations and Administration website.

-As per the current guidance from the California Department of Public Health, UC Davis is not allowing events or gatherings on our campuses or in our facilities.
-We will, however, continue to support events/gatherings that are related to our mission or public health.
+UC Davis will continue to support events/gatherings on campus that are related to our mission or public health.
 For example, blood drives and EMT courses are the types of events UC Davis approves on an exception basis.